West Fargo, North Dakota

 West Fargo is a city in Cass County, North Dakota, United States.
-It is, as of the 2020 census, the fifth largest city in the state of North Dakota with a population of 38,626, and it is one of the state's fastest growing cities.
-West Fargo was founded in 1926.
+It is, as of the 2020 census, the fifth-most populous city in the state of North Dakota with a population of 38,626, and was estimated to be 41,027 in 2024 and it is one of the state's fastest growing cities.
 The city is part of the Fargo-Moorhead, ND-MN Metropolitan Statistical Area.